 Outside term time, the college does not provide a full welfare service.
-Any student of the college can contact the Chaplain, the Tutor for Graduates (Prof Mike Bonsall) and the Dean for Welfare (Ms Eleanor Tingle) by email, though they should not expect an immediate reply.
+Any student of the college can contact the Chaplain or the Tutor for Graduates (Prof Mike Bonsall) by email, though they should not expect an immediate reply.

-The Accommodation Manager (Ms Hilary Sudbury), the Student Finance Officer (Ms Katie Pullen-Rowland) and the College Office team are available during normal working hours.
+The Accommodation Manager (Ms Marcela Mitrova), the Student Finance Officer (Ms Katie Pullen-Rowland) and the College Office team are available during normal working hours.
 College tutors do not work scheduled hours during the vacation.
 If necessary they may be contacted by email, but tutors may well be away and might not be in a position to respond.

 Students residing in college accommodation during vacations who find themselves in difficulty should, in the first instance, contact the Porters’ Lodge, or phone the emergency services (999).

 For medical matters, contact the Jericho Health Centre (+44 (0)1865 311234; for opening times see the practice website); or NHS Direct (111; 24h, 7 days a week service).
 The College nurse does not work in the Vacations.

 The University Counselling Service is open Monday to Friday, 9am to 5pm (closing only on 27th August): +44 (0)1865 270300 or email email@example.com.
 There may not be an immediate response but someone will be in touch as soon as they can.

 OUSU’s Student Advice service is open throughout the summer vacation.
 Students can find all contact details, including how to make an appointment, on the OUSU website.
 Information about what's happening in and around Oxford during vacations can be found on The Oxford Vacation Guide.